CogStack/cogstack-platform-toolkit/docs/observability/setup/production-setup.md

 Navigate to the dashboard urls on `http://localhost/grafana` to view the dashboards.

-## Step 4: Create Site-Specific Config Files
+## Step 4: Create Site-Specific Probing files
 You must provide your own scrape and recording rules to tell Prometheus what to monitor.

 This is probably the hardest step: You will actually need to know what is running, and where it is!
 Building out these config files will give you that inventory, and give a real definition of what is running where.